iljapanic/mdef/src/reflections/week-03/index.md

 date: "2018-10-15"
 endDate: "2018-10-21"
 lastUpdated: "2018-10-28"
+summary: "Vestibulum id ligula porta felis euismod semper.
+Cum sociis natoque penatibus et magnis dis parturient montes."
 published: true
 ---

 This week was held in the spirit of making and immersing ourselves into the inner workings of the Fab Lab.
 While the name of the course has the word digital in it, most of the activities consisted of discussing, sketching and working with hands.

 In the first two days, we have developed concepts and designs for how we would like to improve our classroom.
 In the remainder of the week we have used [the scraped material we have picked up in the streets of Barcelona](https://mdef.gitlab.io/ilja.panic/reflections/01-mdef-bootcamp/#city-safari-in-poblenou) and used the tools and machines available at Fab Lab to materialise those ideas.